ibm-cloud-docs/EventStreams/eventstreams145.md

 # Restricting network access using the Enterprise plan
 {: #restrict_access}

-By default, {{site.data.keyword.messagehub}} instances are configured to use the {{site.data.keyword.Bluemix_short}} public network so they are accessible over the public internet.
+By default, {{site.data.keyword.messagehub}} instances are configured to use the {{site.data.keyword.Bluemix_short}} public network, so they are accessible over the public Internet.

 If your workload is running entirely within the {{site.data.keyword.Bluemix_short}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to only be accessible over the {{site.data.keyword.Bluemix_short}} private network.
 This offers increased isolation and does not incur the egress bandwidth charges associated with public traffic.
-If required, further isolation is also possible by specifying a white-list of the IP addresses (source IPs) from which private traffic will be accepted, for instance, the IPs of the VSIs or VPCs within the {{site.data.keyword.Bluemix_short}} where your workload is running.
+If required, further isolation is also possible by specifying an allowlist of the IP addresses (source IPs) from which private traffic will be accepted, for instance, the IPs of the VSIs or VPCs within the {{site.data.keyword.Bluemix_short}} where your workload is running.

 Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_short}} public and private networks, where your workload can use the most appropriate interface for its location.